[F]URNITURE has been dumped on a rural road in Copeland.

-A sofa and a wooden chair were fly-tipped on the road to Nethertown train station, and have now been removed by Copeland Council’s waste team at a cost to the taxpayer.
+A sofa, chair and mattress were fly-tipped on the road between Pica and Distington, and have now been removed by Copeland Council’s waste team at a cost to the taxpayer.

 Mark Holliday, Copeland Council’s Portfolio Holder for Waste, said: “It’s a disgrace that our area is being blighted by people who have a complete disregard for others.